andrealang/docs/services/IoT/devices/device_mgmt/custom_actions.md

 # Extending device management
 {: #custom_actions}
-Last updated: 11 July 2016
-{: .last-updated}

-You can extend the device management capabilities in {{site.data.keyword.iot_full}} to meet your requirements by adding device management extensions by using either the REST API or the dashboard that is provided in {{site.data.keyword.Bluemix_notm}}.
+You can extend the device management capabilities in {{site.data.keyword.iot_full}} to meet your requirements by adding device management extensions.
+Device management extensions can be added by using the REST API or the {{site.data.keyword.iot_short_notm}} dashboard.

-By default, the following device management actions are provided and supported by the {{site.data.keyword.iot_short_notm}}:
+By default, the following device management actions are supported by the {{site.data.keyword.iot_short_notm}}:
 - Device reboot
 - Factory reset
 - Firmware download
 - Firmware update

-If the default device actions that are provided by {{site.data.keyword.iot_short_notm}} are not sufficient for your devices and applications, you can develop additional device management capabilities by implementing a device management extension package.

 ## Device management extension packages
 {: #device_management_ext}

-A device management extension package is a JSON document that defines a set of device management actions.
-The actions can be initiated on one or more devices that support the actions.
-The actions are initiated by using either the {{site.data.keyword.iot_short_notm}} dashboard or the device management REST API commands.
+A device management extension package is a JSON document that defines at least one device management action.
+The actions can be initiated any devices that support the actions by using either the {{site.data.keyword.iot_short_notm}} dashboard or the REST API.

 The following code sample shows the typical format of a device management extension package: